AresRebatto/objektDB/README.md

 [dependencies]
 objektdb = {version="0.1", features=["impl_blocks"]}
 ```
 Warning.
-If you enable this feature, every struct that uses the `Objekt` macro must have an impl block that applies the `objekt_impl` macro.
+If you enable this feature, every struct that uses the `Objekt` macro must have an impl block that applies the `objekt_impl` macro, event if it's empty.

 Import it in your Rust code: